Spring into Adventure: Seven Ways to Take Advantage of Longer Days in North Lake Tahoe

 Much like the flowers that begin to appear, North Lake Tahoe blooms in the spring.
 Not only does springtime guarantee sunny days and blue skies that perfectly compliment the snow, but spring also brings longer days with more hours of sunlight.

 With more hours of sunshine throughout the day comes more opportunities to fit adventure into your schedule, and maybe try a few things you’ve never done before!
-Here are six ways that you can take advantage of longer days in North Lake Tahoe.
+Here are seven ways that you can take advantage of longer days in North Lake Tahoe.

 Experience Lake Tahoe in two different ways with “Dual Sport Days”.
 Photo courtesy of Homewood Mountain Resort.